darenjacobs/docker-jenkins/README.md

 ## Environment variables:
 ```
-aws-creds.sh has holds the environment variables settings for creating the Docker machines.
+aws-creds.sh/azr-creds.sh has holds the environment variables settings for creating the Docker machines.
-see aws-creds-template.sh.
+see: aws-creds-template.sh.
+     azr-creds-template.sh.
-In regard to variable AWS_SECURITY_GROUP, the ID (sg-*) does not work.
+AWS: In regard to variable AWS_SECURITY_GROUP, the ID (sg-*) does not work.
 The name must be used.
 ```

 ## Required Open Ports: